pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 ## Talk about how you want to use Loomio. 👂👄🗣

-_Meta: I need to get input from our team and consultants for this section._

 Have a discussion with your group about using Loomio.

 - What kind of decisions do you want to make on Loomio?
-- Do you want to try it out for a specific purpose or length of time?
 - Does everyone in the group need to use it?
+- What kind of behaviour is not ok?
+- How will Loomio compliment existing decision making?

 It's realistic to expect that some people have apprehensions about adopting a new piece of software for online decision making.
-We recommend you spend time talking to people in your group to work through ant concerns before you start.
+We recommend you spend time talking to people in your group to work through any concerns before you start.

-Seek permission to facilitate your group or start a discussion on facilitation and see what emerges.
+At this stage we also recommend you seek permission to facilitate your group or offer to start a discussion on facilitation and see what emerges.

-What kind of things are you happy to talk about?
-Who's responsible for the safety of people in the group?
-What kind of behaviour is not ok?
-We recommend you ask people to commit to using Loomio for a time period with a retrospective at the end.

 ## Start a group and have a look around. 👀